 Electricity consumption accounts for roughly one-third of the average office''s environmental impact, so launching a green office program can sometimes be as simple as screwing in a compact fluorescent light (CFL) bulb, the story noted.

 Linda Chipperfield, vice president of outreach for Green Seal, said: "It''s gotten to the point that there''s a plethora of [green] products available, so the price difference is really minimal.

 Business owners generally avoid starting a green program because they think it will cost money, but the opposite is often true, the story added.

-, a complete green office program encompasses both a micro and macro approach to sustainability.
+According to Co-op America, a complete green office program encompasses both a micro and macro approach to sustainability.

 Click here to read the complete article.